AndresPeMa/Python-R_Showcase/README.md

   3) "Dynamic Programming with Markov Matrices"
   4) "Economic Effects of a Year-Long Lockdown"
   5) "Multiplier-accelerator Model; Kernel Estimation Assignment"
-  6) "Parking Problem, and Eating a Magic Cake"
+  6) "Parking Problem and Eating a Magic Cake"
   7) "Practice With Macro Data Assignment"
   8) "Solow Model"
   9) "Working with Markov Chains".